jlevy/og-equity-compensation/README.md

 - Generally, restricted stock is taxed as ordinary income [*when it vests*](http://www.investopedia.com/articles/tax/09/restricted-stock-tax.asp?performancelayout=true).
+  \- 🚧 This is the info that would be helpful to know in Tax Basics, when these concepts are introduced.
+They have to be made relevant to the content.
+  (Visualization of tax types can help with this.)

-  If the stock is in a startup with low value, this may not result in a high tax.
+- If the stock is in a startup with low value, this may not result in a high tax.
   If it’s been years since the stock was first granted and the company is now worth a lot, the taxes owed could be quite significant.
 - 🄳🔹 The Internal Revenue Code offers an alternative that will protect you from this high